SOFTS-Raw sugar rises amid deficit bets; cocoa falls from peaks

-LONDON, Aug 10 (Reuters) - Raw sugar futures on ICE closed up on Thursday as investors focussed on expectations for a growing global deficit, while London cocoa fell further from this week's 46-year peak.
+LONDON, Aug 11 (Reuters) - Raw sugar futures on ICE fell on Friday as the market consolidated, with top producer Brazil continuing to churn out a bumper crop, while cocoa edged further away from recent multi-year peaks.

 SUGAR